Frequently Asked Questions

 What can I do to prepare for PA school after I have been admitted?

 Once you have the prerequisites complete, consider doing additional clinical observation beyond the minimum required for the program.
 In addition, you are strongly encouraged to continue to review medical terminology as well as anatomy and physiology.

 What if I have not completed my prerequisites at the time of matriculation?

 If the prerequisites are not complete at time of matriculation, you will not be permitted to enter the program.
 All admission requirements must be completed by May 15th of the year in which you are planning to enter the program.
 You must provide evidence of completion (official transcript) of any coursework.

 Are any groups or individuals favored for admission?

 All Lake Erie College students and graduates who meet the minimum requirements will be granted an interview.
 Lake Erie College students and graduates will be given some preference in admission.
-The Lake Erie College student is not admitted through either the guaranteed interview or Early Acceptance Opportunity, that individual may apply again in future years, but may not take advantage of the guaranteed interview (and is not eligible for the Early Acceptance Opportunity).
+In the event that a Lake Erie College student is not admitted through either the guaranteed interview or Early Acceptance Opportunity, that individual may apply again in future years, but may not take advantage of the guaranteed interview (and is not eligible for the Early Acceptance Opportunity).
 Instead, repeat applicants will be reviewed in accordance with the standard admissions policies.
 Lake Erie College Physician Assistant Program encourages all applicants with diverse life experiences to apply.
 Attributes beyond the minimum requirements will be considered during the interview process.
 Please see the "Disclosure of Admission Practices" section of the admissions page for further details.

 Is it possible to be accepted if I have a criminal record?